The C1682TV1 is in Benro’s Travel Angel II series. In marketing speak run amok, Benro touts them as Triple Transfunctional Tripod Kits.

 It’s rated to hold up to 32.5 lbs, which is plenty for the kinds of uses you’re likely to be using a small tripod like this for.

 The kit comes with a padded case.
 It’s reasonably well made, although it isn’t as robust (or as bulky) as the one that comes with the Induro Grand Turismo.

 A set of steel spikes is included.
 As is a wooden knob handle if you’re using it in walking stick mode.

 Benro Travel Angel II vs Induro Grand Turismo

 Overall, this tripod is very similar to the Induro Grand Turismo that I reviewed recently.
 Differences between the two are, for the most part, pretty minor.

 Both are well-made and feel good to use.
 Both have essentially identical specs.
 Both come with a case, although the Induro one is more substantial and provides better protection.
-Both have removable feet and both come with steel spikes.
+Both have removable feet, and both come with steel spikes.
 Both use the same kind of locking mechanisms for both extending the legs (twist-lock) as well as setting the angle of the legs (manual ratchet).
-Both come with an Arca Swiss-compatible head that operate in the same way with one large knob for tightening the ball lock and another for locking the lateral rotation.
+Both come with an Arca Swiss-compatible head that operates in the same way, with one large knob for tightening the ball lock and another for locking the lateral rotation.
 Both come with a short center column that you can swap out with the regular one to get closer to the ground for a change in perspective or for low-down macro shots.

 The Induro has a few little touches that the Benro lacks.
 It has a bubble level on the top of the legs, separate from another one on the top of the head plate.
 It has all three of its legs wrapped in foam, as opposed to one with the Benro.
 The Induro has an attachment on the main body to clip a carry strap.
 The Induro’s case is decidedly sturdier, although it’s also bulkier.